You have a question? You didn't find the answer?

 Jérôme Saunier is responsible for the DORIS network at IGN.

-Frequency shift of the 3rd DORIS beacon generation
+Frequency shift of the 3rd and 4th DORIS beacon generation

 About the 4-letter code